Helpful apps & tools

 Your SFUSD Apple ID comes with some iCloud storage.
 This is separate from your Google Drive files, and iCloud and Google Drive won't "talk" to each other.
 So items you put in Google Drive will not show up in your iCloud account, and items you put in iCloud won't show up in Google Drive.

 However, iCloud storage can still be very useful.
-Your L4E laptop doesn't have a ton of memory, so storing things in iCloud can move a file to the cloud to save space on your laptop. iCloud files can also be accessed on other Apple devices, such as an iPhone or iPad that are logged in with your SFUSD Apple ID.
-You can also find iCloud files by logging into the iCloud website (icloud.com)
+Your L4E laptop doesn't have a ton of memory available on it, so storing things in iCloud can move a file to the cloud to save space on your laptop. iCloud files can also be accessed on other Apple devices, such as an iPhone or iPad that are logged in with your SFUSD Apple ID.
+You can also find iCloud files by logging into the iCloud website (icloud.com).
+SFUSD offers Apple IDs, so you can use your SFUSD email and password to log into iCloud.

 The biggest difference between the two storage locations is that files in Google Drive are much easier to share and collaborate on with SFUSD staff and students, especially with Google Classroom.